stefanoverna/graphql8/guides/schema/introspection.md

 ### Introspection Entry Points

-The GraphQL spec describes two entry points to the introspection system:
+The GraphQL8 spec describes two entry points to the introspection system:

 - `__schema` returns data about the schema (as type `__Schema`)
 - `__type(name:)` returns data about a type, if one is found by name (as type `__Type`)